munificent/game-programming-patterns/book/dirty-flag.markdown

     </aside>

-    * *You end up processing unchanged data.* Add a single barrel to a deck and we'll have to send the whole thing to the server.
+    * *You end up processing unchanged data.* Add a single barrel to a deck and you'll have to send the whole thing to the server.

     * *Less memory is used for storing dirty flags.*